Jackson1356/TexasHoldemSoftware/README.md

 # TexasHoldemSoftware
-A simple texas hold'em poker game software enabling human to play with computer players.
+A simple texas hold'em poker game software based on QT and C++, enabling human to play with computer players.